STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 VOICE INTELLIGENCE · IMPACTER

-3,553 Grit signals detected across SDUSD responses — including adversity-persistence narratives, challenge-seeking behavior, and temporal sequencing of sustained effort.
-For Spotlight 9th graders, fewer than half believe their effort leads to results.
-Voice data reveals the nuance: some are experiencing learned helplessness; others are building fear-driven resilience.
-The intervention is different for each, and only voice tells you which is which.
+IMPACTER detected 3,553 Grit signals across SDUSD responses — adversity-persistence narratives, challenge-seeking behavior, and sustained-effort language.
+For Spotlight 9th graders, the survey says fewer than half believe effort produces results.
+Voice data reveals two very different populations sitting inside that one number: some students are navigating learned helplessness, others are building determination through fear-driven resilience.
+The pathway forward is different for each — and only authentic voice distinguishes between them.

-"I even take on tests that I know are too big for me, but I end up doing anyways — because I just want to accomplish something bigger than myself." — Christopher, Hoover High, Grade 11
+"I even take on tests that I know are too big for me, but I end up doing anyway — because I just want to accomplish something bigger than myself." — 11th grader, Hoover High

 Guardrail 2.2 — Managing Overwhelm